-Tournament and League results must be submitted to NatStats upon completion of any tournament or league.
-See REQUIREMENT 2, Section I, below, for details and additional information
+Tournament and League results must be recorded in eShoe upon completion of any tournament or league.
+See REQUIREMENT 2, Section I, below, for details and additional information.

 REQUIREMENT 2 - ALL NHPA TOURNAMENTS/ LEAGUES

 All NHPA Tournament / Leagues shall be conducted at the discretion of the Tournament / League Officials, providing THE OFFICIAL PLAYING RULES, REQUIREMENTS, GUIDELINES, AND SPECIFICATIONS are followed.